alexminnaar/llm-output-formatter/README.md

 # Streaming LLM Markdown Formatting Example Project

 This is a simple React app that lets you enter a prompt on the left, sends it to the OpenAI API, and streams back the result as rendered Markdown on the right.
+Formatting is done in a similar fashion to [HinterviewGPT](https://hinterviewgpt.com/).
 It supports:

 - ✅ Markdown formatting
 - ✅ LaTeX (via KaTeX)